pantheon-systems/pantheon-advanced-page-cache/readme.txt

 == Changelog ==

 = Latest =
-* Adds support for WordPress Multisite which resolves issue where editing a Post on one subsite clears the home page cache of other sites in the Multisite install if it has a Post containing the same ID.
-For users who already have this plugin installed on a WPMS, they will need to click the Clear Cache button on the settings page to generate the prefixed keys [[#228](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/228)].
+* Adds support for WordPress Multisite which resolves issue where editing a Post on one subsite clears the home page cache of other sites in the Multisite install if it has a Post containing the same ID [[#228](https://github.com/pantheon-systems/pantheon-advanced-page-cache/pull/228)].

 = 1.2.3 (April 5, 2023) =
 * Bump tested up to version to 6.2